 The first is easier to answer.
 Dowsing, because it lacks a clear explanation and has no single accepted theory about how it works, has usually been viewed with skepticism.
 Such skepticism has either been outrightly hostile: the Catholic Church, for example, or it has been ignored and dismissed as the work of charlatans whose only interest is to hoodwink the public.
 Dowsing has been identified as the work of the devil, even though some of the best dowsers as well as the best objective investigators have been members of the church.
 In the vast majority of cases, dowsers have been viewed with suspicion and any successes they have had have been put down to luck or chance.

 The second way of looking at the history of dowsing is to examine how it has been used over time.
 The earliest competent references speak of using it for ore location.
 Later, it was used more extensively (i.e., it was noted down) for water dowsing.
-Although there were some references to what was, at first, referred to as moral dowsing (dowsing about other people and what they had or had not done), the nineteenth century saw an explosion in varieties of applications.
+Although there were some references to what was, at first, referred to as moral dowsing (dowsing about other people and what they had or had not done), the twentieth century saw an explosion in varieties of applications.
 Health dowsing became very popular and so did a whole slew of other applications, so that, by now, dowsing is being used in a vast range of activities which would never have occurred to its earliest recorded practitioners.

 To gain a better overview of this subject, refer to The Dowsing Encyclopedia which is able to give a far better treatment to this and many other dowsing subjects.